fizge/1-SENECA-UDC_Coil_Proyect/README.md

 ## Overview
 Trackr is a tool that uses linear regression models to predict profit values.
 This tool is intended for use by retail businesses looking to increase their yearly profit margins.

 ### What is AI?

 ### What is Linear Regression?
+Linear regression is a method in data science and machine learning that helps predict future outcomes by finding a straight-line relationship between two variables.
+The independent variable is the known data, and the dependent variable is what we want to predict.
+This method can be used to make informed guesses about things like sales, age, housing prices, and product costs.

 ### How does Trackr use Linear Regression and AI?
+Trackr is designed to help users easily create and work with linear regression models, enabling businesses to predict profits based on previous data without requiring technical expertise.

 ### Features

 | Feature                | Description                                                                                         |